Thalassios the Libyan

 Four hundred short texts on love, self-mastery, and spiritual knowledge that distill Maximos the Confessor's teaching into aphoristic form.

 Thalassios was a friend and correspondent of Maximos the Confessor — one of the tradition's greatest theologians.
-His own contribution to the Philokalia is a collection of four hundred short texts organized into four "centuries" (groups of one hundred), addressed to Paul the Presbyter.
+His contribution to the Philokalia is a collection of four hundred short texts organized into four centuries, addressed to Paul the Presbyter.

 His central theme is that love is both the means and the goal of the spiritual life.
-Self-mastery (the practical struggle with the passions) is not an end in itself but a preparation for the love that emerges when compulsive patterns no longer dominate the heart.
-This vision — the passions as obstacles to love, and their healing as the restoration of love — is the Maximian inheritance in its most accessible form.
+Self-mastery — the practical struggle with the passions — is not an end in itself but a preparation for the love that emerges when compulsive patterns no longer dominate the heart.
+The passions are obstacles to love, and their healing is the restoration of love.
+This is the Maximian inheritance in its most accessible form: dense enough to require attention, clear enough to repay it.